Mutoxicated/HYPER/devlog.md

 > Made a screen effect that plays when you get hit.

 Yeah that was a lot.
 And I still am not even halfway done, to be honest.
 I made a profiler check and it shows that it's at a stable 70 fps.
 It's mostly due to the editor and the post processing effects, but my scripts don't seem to be affecting the fps a lot.

+## Day 68 & 69

+Soooooo i did some really cool stuff today.
+It was one cool thing actually.
+I implenmented a pixelated particle shader that uses vertex streams from the particle system.
+It's actually so cool.

+There was a lot of pain and suffering involved but when I finished it I legit teared up from the joy.
+It looks really cool imo.